-There is over 5 km2 of forested land in this catchment and the percentage area under forest cover is lower than the national average.
-Not much forestry is located in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-Also, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any risk areas.
-Monitoring in the shellfish area indicates unsatisfactory arsenic levels which can be a component of herbicides.
-However, herbicides containing arsenic have not been used in Irish forestry.
-Therefore, forestry is unlikely to be affecting shellfish water quality in this shellfish area.
+There is over 25 km2 of forested land in this catchment and the percentage area under forest cover is higher than the national average.
+Furthermore, some forestry activity occurs in close proximity to the shellfish area, including areas of coniferous forest and cleared areas.
+Whilst the EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any risk areas from diffuse sources (Map 13), the more recent risk assessment, undertaken by the WFD Forest and Water study, highlights areas of acidification, and sedimentation risk (Maps 25 and 27).
+However, as monitoring does not indicate any water quality issues in the vicinity of the shellfish area, forestry is unlikely to be affecting shellfish water quality in this shellfish area.